metantonio/azure-data-engineer/prep_exam.md

      - Data residency must be considered to identify whether different datasets can only exist in specific regions.
      - File size does not affect partitioning.
      - Access policies can be applied at folder and container levels, and do not require partitioning.

+28. You are importing data into an Azure Synapse Analytics database.
+The data is being ***inserted by using PolyBase***.

+    You need to **maximize network throughput for the import process**.

+    What should you use?

+- [ ] Scale the target database out.
+- [ ] Scale the target database up.
+- [x] Shard the source data across multiple files.
+- [ ] Shard the source data across multiple storage accounts.

+     - Sharding the source data into multiple files will increase the amount of bandwidth available to the import process.

+29. You have an Azure Synapse Analytics database named DB1.

+    You plan to import data into DB1.

+    You need to maximize the performance of the data import.

+    What should you implement?

+- [ ] functional partitioning on the source data
+- [x] horizontal partitioning on the source data
+- [ ] table partitioning on the target database
+- [ ] vertical partitioning on the source data

+     - By using horizontal partitioning, you can improve the performance of the data load.
+As more server resources and bandwidth are available to the source files, the import process gets faster.